Tips to deal with chapped hands during winter

 Add in hot baths and showers and lots of handwashing and it’s not surprising little hands can suffer!

 So what can we do? – Top Tips for Chapped Hands

-- First and foremost moisturise, moisturise, moisturise (then moisturise a bit more).
+- Moisturise – First and foremost moisturise, moisturise, moisturise (then moisturise a bit more).
 Decanting creams into cosmetic sample pots so you can always have some in your bag, in the car, in a school bag and in a coat pocket means you’re not going to be caught short.
-WebMD recommends five to six applications a day and this certainly works for us but can be tricky to achieve if kids are at school or nursery all day.
-We go for before school, pick up time, tea time hand washing, bedtime and adult bedtime.
-If it’s really severe school will also sort out cream at lunch and breaktimes.
+Dermatologist Ellen Marmur, MD, recommends five to six moisturiser applications a day and this certainly works for adults but can be tricky to achieve if kids are at school or nursery all day.
+Apply moisturiser before school, pick up time, tea time hand washing, bedtime and adult bedtime.
+If it’s really severe, the school will also sort out cream at lunch and break times.

-- Moisturise thoroughly at night – a good thick layer of emollient with a pair of ScratchSleeves on top to keep the cream in place and the sheets clean works brilliantly.
+- Moisturise and cover at night – A good thick layer of emollient with a pair of ScratchSleeves on top to keep the cream in place and the sheets clean works brilliantly.